 The human gut is home to 100 trillion different microbial organisms, including bacteria, viruses and fungi.
 Together, these microorganisms form the gut flora, also called the microbiome.
 Most of the gut flora consists of bacteria.

 The bacteria in the gut strengthen our immune system, protect us from pathogens, produce important amino acids, vitamins and butyric acid.

 What causes an unhealthy gut?

 There are various reasons why your gut may not be healthy.
 Possible causes are large amounts of antibiotics, environmental toxins, poor diet and stress.

-What are the signs of bad gut health?
+What are bad gut flora symptoms?

 Symptoms of imbalanced gut health include frequent digestive problems, poor skin condition, respiratory problems, difficulty concentrating and joint and muscle pain.

-How do I boost my gut health?
+How do I restore healthy gut flora?